-I think it’s quite common that we sometimes experience a kind of hatred toward certain individuals.
+It is quite common to experience a kind of hatred toward certain individuals.
 Hating, just feeling this sense of aggression itself, is not a problem.
 The problem is when you reify it, when you make it strong and solid, and you spin your head around it again and again with projections.
 That becomes self-destructive.
 It causes problems deep in our mind.

 So when you experience this element of hatred or anger, if you direct your mind toward this experience, inwardly, then you can see the energy or power of this emotion.
 You can feel it vibrating.
 You can see, you can feel mentally, this anger.
 The energy itself is pure.
 It’s perfectly fine, just as it is.
 The question is how you express this energy.

-If you express this energy of anger with thoughts––spinning thoughts––or with action, then it becomes painful to yourself and others.
+If you express this energy of anger with thoughts––spinning thoughts––or with action, then it becomes painful both to yourself and others.
 One way you can deal with it is to simply experience the energy, and then when your mind starts to go spinning, say to yourself, “Oh don’t do that . . . .”
-Do this instead of saying, “Don’t be angry.”
+You can do this instead of saying to yourself, “Don’t be angry.”
 Because that’s almost impossible.
-But you can stop the projections.
+But you can stop the mental projections.

-So let’s leave the projections for now and then let’s work with this energy.
-Just be with and relax in the anger energy.
+So let’s leave the projections for now and let’s just work with this energy.
+Just relax in the anger energy and be with it for a little bit.
 In that way you develop a sense of kindness toward yourself.
 You’re not telling yourself it is bad that you’re angry.
 There’s nothing bad about feeling anger.

-Sadness comes naturally with a breakup of a relationship.
-That is difficult, but I think sometimes we miss a certain point here.
-It’s like the four seasons.
+Sadness, too, comes naturally with a breakup of a relationship.
+That is difficult, but sometimes we miss the point.
+It’s like our feelings about the four seasons of the year.
 No matter how much you like the summer, you have to move into the autumn.
 No matter how much you dread the winter, you have to move into the winter, too.
-Similarly, the whole world is changing constantly, and with this change comes the experience of losing.
+Similarly, the whole world is changing constantly, and with this change comes the experience of loss.

-Losing a friend is part of the nature of change.
-And I know it’s easier said than done because when you lose your parent or a friend, it’s very difficult.
-But what really helps me sometimes, though not always, is to think of loss in this way.
-That this is the changing nature of things.
-Spring changing into summer, autumn, then winter.
-So sometimes we have to let ourselves accept that.
-We have to accept the change then move on to the next thing.
+Losing a friend or loved one is part of the nature of change.
+It may sound easier said than done to accept the loss of your parent or a friend, it’s very difficult.
+It may help sometimes, though not always, to think of loss in this way.
+To recall that this is the changing nature of things.
+Spring changing into summer, autumn into winter.
+Sometimes we have to let ourselves accept that.
+We have to accept the change and then move on to the next thing.
 That doesn’t mean we can’t have good wishes for our partner, or good feelings about what was lost.
-But at the same time, to accept that change is inevitable.
+But at the same time, we can simply accept that change is inevitable.